Berkeley-CS61B/website-sp24/projects/proj2c/index.md

 To choose the 5 hyponyms, you should return the `k` words which occurred the most times in the time range requested.
 For example, if someone entered `words = ["food", "cake"]`, `startYear = 1950`, `endYear = 1990`, and `k = 5`, then you would find the 5 most popular words in that time period that are hyponyms of both food and cake.
-Here, the popularity is defined as the total number of times the word appears over the entire time period.
+Here, the popularity is defined as the total number of times the word appears over the entire time period requested.
 The words should then be returned in alphabetical order.
 In this case, the answer is `[cake, cookie, kiss, snap, wafer]` if we're using `top_14377_words.csv`, `total_counts.csv`, `synsets.txt`, and `hyponyms.txt`.